LearnersGuild/curriculum/Interviews.md

 You should not expect the same level of in-depth support that would ordinarily be available on non-interview projects.
 For example, it is unlikely that a SEP will "pair program" with you or do any kind of "cognitive apprenticeship."
 In most cases, the SEP will not even touch the keyboard.

-Your interviewr might ask you questions about your process to help you get unstuck if they deem it helpful, but they cannot otherwise assist you in solving the challenge.
+Your interviewer might ask you questions about your process to help you get unstuck if they deem it helpful, but they cannot otherwise assist you in solving the challenge.

+You can request that your interview be recorded.
+This recording can then be made available after the interview for review with an SEP.

 ---